kodecocodes/swift-algorithm-club/Myers Difference Algorithm/README.md

 #  Myers Difference Algorithm

-Myers Difference Algorithm is the algorithm to find a longest common subsequence or shortest edit scripts (LCS/SES dual probrem) of two sequences by a simple O(ND) time, where N is the sum of the lengths of the two sequences.
-Common subsequence is the sequence of elements that appear in the same order in both sequences.
-Edit script will be discussed below.
+Myers Difference Algorithm is an algorithm that finds a longest common subsequence or shortest edit scripts (LCS/SES dual probrem) of two sequences.
+MDA can accomplish this in O(ND) time, where N is the sum of the lengths of the two sequences.
+The common subsequence of two sequences is the sequence of elements that appear in the same order in both sequences.
+The edit scripts will be discussed below.

 For example, assuming that sequence `A = ["1", "2", "3"]` and sequence `B = ["2", "3", "4"]`, `["2"], ["2", "3"]` are common sequences.
 Furthermore, the latter `["2", "3"]` is the longest common subsequence.
 But `["1", "2"], ["3", "2"]` are not.
 Because, `["1", "2"]` contains `"1"` that is not included in `B`, `["3", "2"]` has elements are included in both, but the appearing order is not correct.